Hal-Ashley-Pocket-CM/react-app/ashley.md

 ### Layout

 So far I have a sidebar with clients and a main card next to it where the client's data will be displayed.
+Bare Bones layouts completed

+### INFO

+To view each page type the route in
+/dash
+/login
+/connect